 Preheat the oven to 200ºC/400ºF/gas 6.
 Lightly oil a large roasting tray.

-Peel and coarsely grate the potato, then add to a bowl with the minced pork and beef.
-Scrunch and mix together, then use wet hands to roll the mixture into balls, slightly larger than a golf ball.
+Peel and coarsely grate the potato, then place in a bowl with the minced pork and beef.
+Scrunch together, then use wet hands to divide and roll the mixture into 21 balls, each slightly larger than a golf ball.
 Reserving 3, place the rest in the prepared roasting tray and set aside.

-To make the gravy, peel and finely chop the onions, trim and finely chop the fennel, then add to a large pan over a medium heat with a good splash of oil.
-Cook for 10 minutes, or until softened.
+To make the gravy, peel the onions, trim the fennel, then finely chop both and place in a large pan on a medium heat with 1 tablespoon of oil.
+Cook for 10 minutes, or until softened, stirring occasionally.

-Pour in the stock and stir in the remaining ingredients, then bring to the boil.
-Reduce to a simmer and cook for a further 20 minutes, or until thickened and glossy.
+Pour in the stock, stir in the remaining gravy ingredients, then bring to the boil.
+Reduce to a simmer for 20 minutes, or until thick and glossy.

-Season the meatballs with sea salt and black pepper, then place in the hot oven for 20 to 25 minutes, or until golden and cooked through.
+Meanwhile, season the tray of meatballs with sea salt and black pepper, then cook in the oven for 20 to 25 minutes, or until golden and cooked through.

-Stir the vinegar into the gravy, grate over the cheese and remove from the heat.
+Stir a splash of vinegar into the gravy, then grate over the cheese and turn off the heat.

-Slice the rolls and open them out like a book, spoon in the cheesy meatballs and gravy (discard the rosemary sprigs), top with watercress, then serve with any leftover gravy for dunking.
+Slice open the rolls, then spoon in the cheesy meatballs and gravy.
+Top with pinches of watercress, and serve with any leftover gravy for dunking.
+Epic!